 This type of intervention seeks to optimize cognitive functioning through the practice of intentional instructions and distinguishes two paradigms:

-- Another based on strategies, where various strategies are explored to tackle a specific task (Jolles and Crone, 2012; Portellano, 2018).
+- another based on strategies, where various strategies are explored to approach a specific task (Jolles and Crone, 2012; Portellano, 2018).

-Some systematic reviews and meta-analyses have compiled evidence from clinical studies and controlled trials in which computerized cognitive training has been implemented for stimulation and rehabilitation of executive functions in the ADHD population (Sonuga-Barke et al., 2014; Alabdulakareem and Jamjoom, 2020; Robledo et al., 2023).
+Some systematic reviews and meta-analyses have compiled evidence from clinical studies and controlled trials in which computerized cognitive training has been implemented for stimulation and rehabilitation of executive functions in populations with ADHD (Sonuga-Barke et al., 2014; Alabdulakareem and Jamjoom, 2020; Robledo et al., 2023).

-These works have found that computerized cognitive training had effects on:
+These works have found that computerized cognitive trainings had effects on:

-- Reducing ADHD symptoms in children and adolescents (Sonuga-Barke et al., 2014).
+- the reduction of ADHD symptoms in children and adolescents (Sonuga-Barke et al., 2014);

-- Improvements in academic performance and self-control in children with ADHD.
+- improvements in academic performance and self-control of children with ADHD;

-- Greater satisfaction and adherence to treatment (Alabdulakareem and Jamjoom, 2020).
+- a greater satisfaction and adherence to treatment (Alabdulakareem and Jamjoom, 2020).

-While evidence has been collected to date on the uses and benefits of computerized cognitive training on the executive functions of children and ADHD symptoms, this remains a field of study still in development that undoubtedly has broad relevance and interest for the academic community, as well as for all professionals in charge of the care and intervention of the ADHD population.
+Although to date evidence has been collected on the uses and benefits of computerized cognitive trainings on children's executive functions and ADHD symptoms, this remains a field of study still in development that undoubtedly has wide relevance and interest for the academic community, as well as for all professionals in charge of the care and intervention of the population with ADHD.

 Bibliography

 - APA – American Psychiatric Association.
 (2014).
-Guía de consulta de los criterios diagnósticos del DSM-5 Washington: Autor.
+DSM-5 Diagnostic Criteria Guide Washington: Author.

 - Barkley, R. (2011).
 Executive functioning and self- regulation: Integration, extended phenotype, and clinical implications.
 The Guilford Press.